 Lexisnexis And Luminance Announce Strategic Alliance To Extend Authoritative Legal AI Content And Technology Into Enterprise Contract Workflows

-NEW YORK and LONDON, April 21, 2026 – LexisNexis®Legal & Professional and Luminance today announced a strategic alliance enabling mutual in-house legal customers to leverage LexisNexis legal AI technology powered by LexisNexis® Protégé, delivering insights grounded in authoritative legal content and Shepard's® citations directly within the Luminance platform, with seamless access to Lexis+ with Protégé for more complex, end-to-end legal workflows.
+NEW YORK and LONDON, April 21, 2026 (GLOBE NEWSWIRE) -- LexisNexis®Legal & Professional and Luminance today announced a strategic alliance enabling mutual in-house legal customers to leverage LexisNexis legal AI technology powered by LexisNexis® ProtégéTM, delivering insights grounded in authoritative legal content and Shepard's® citations directly within the Luminance platform, with seamless access to Lexis+ with Protégé for more complex, end-to-end legal workflows.
 The alliance brings trusted citation-backed legal insights from LexisNexis directly into Luminance, helping in-house legal teams make more informed and verifiable contract decisions.

 “Our priority is to deliver high-quality legal AI workflow solutions and support exceptional and efficient legal work where our customers work,” said Sean Fitzpatrick, CEO Global Legal, LexisNexis.“We're delighted to collaborate with Luminance to help mutual in-house legal customers benefit from trusted, citation-backed insights within Luminance with seamless access to Lexis+ with Protégé for deeper legal analysis and document drafting.”